Dr Vikki Powell

 Therapy is essentially a private space to explore difficult experiences or emotions, and seek ways to reduce the negative impact of these in your life.
 Identifying the most appropriate approach to take is a key aim of the initial consultation.
 We will discuss the range of psychotherapy approaches available but the starting point will always be to explore how you see the problem, its impact on you and your life, and what changes you would like to experience.

-Many more people are feeling affected by the uncertainty of our changing times following the coronavirus pandemic.
-A brief series of therapy sessions, conducted on-line, can help you manage this uncertainty via a simple 3-step approach I use with many clients.
-This may be all you need to help you find new strategies for coping with the new and unexpected challenges we face whilst enduring this period of social isolation and disruption in our lives.
+Many more people are feeling affected by the uncertainty of our changing times.
+A brief series of therapy sessions, conducted on-line, can help you manage this uncertainty.
+This may be all you need to help you find new strategies for coping with the new and unexpected challenges we face whilst negotiating our 'new normal'.